antoniogiacomelli/RK0/README.md

 ## Customising

 You can adjust the application by modifying the files in the `app/Src` directory.
-The main tasks are defined in `app/Src/application.c`.
+Tasks are defined in `app/Src/application.c`.
 Also you need to configure the kernel in `Inc/kconfig.h` and `Inc/kenv.h`.

 This is a minimal sample with 3 tasks writing on the UART peripheral.
 (It has been tested on QEMU-ARM 9.2.0/macOS 15.2)